 For all competitions held completely in the stadium, mixed events between male and female participants shall not normally be permitted.
 However, mixed stadium competition in Field Events and in races of 5000m or longer may be permitted in all competitions except those held under Rules 1.1(a) to (h).
 In the case of competitions held under Rules 1.1(i) and (j) such mixed competition shall be allowed in a particular competition if specifically permitted by the relevant Area governing body.

-Note: Where Mixed Competitions are conducted in Field Events, separate result cards should be used and results declared for each sex.
+Note (i): For Mixed Competitions conducted in Field Events, separate result cards shall be used and results declared for each sex.
+For races, the sex of each athlete shall be shown in the result.